Ty4encia/Discord_UnblockerV1.0/README.txt

 How to use this programm?
 -All simple, unarchive folder and run "all.cmd", then restart your discord and keep enjoying comfortable and simple discord ;)

+If u want to close script, close the cmd window.

 I hope that I was helped u to revive your discord, have a nice day, user!